Madness (band): 2004–2010: The Dangermen and The Liberty of Norton Folgate

 In June 2008, Madness played the majority of their new studio album The Liberty of Norton Folgate at London's Hackney Empire for three nights.
 The Hackney Empire performances were recorded and sold to fans on USB wristbands as they left the show.
 Madness played two dates in December 2008, firstly in Manchester on 18 December, and secondly a return gig to The O2 in London on the 19th.

-In December 2008 the band also announced that for their thirtieth anniversary in 2009, they would be staging a fifth Madstock Festival in London's Victoria Park on 17 July, 11 years after the last Madstock concert.
+In December 2008, the band also announced that for their thirtieth anniversary in 2009, they would be staging a fifth Madstock Festival in London's Victoria Park on 17 July, 11 years after the last Madstock concert.
 It was originally rumoured that the newly reformed the Specials would make an appearance after finishing their reunion tour.
 However, this did not occur, although original Specials keyboardist Jerry Dammers – who was not part of the reunion line-up – was announced as a support act with the Spatial AKA Orchestra shortly before the festival.
 Dammers supported Madness again during their 2009 Christmas tour when he opened each night with a DJ set.

-Through late March and early April 2009, the band played a series of festival and separate headlining dates across Australia.
+Through late March and early April 2009, the band played a series of festivals and separate headlining dates across Australia.
 The lead-up single from their latest studio album, titled "Dust Devil", was released on 11 May on Lucky 7 Records.
 Actors Alfie Allen and Jaime Winstone co-starred in the music video.
 The single charted at No. 64 on the UK Singles Chart and at No. 1 on the UK Independent charts on 17 May 2009.

 The new studio album, entitled The Liberty of Norton Folgate, was released a week later, on 18 May 2009.
 It charted at No. 5 in the UK Albums Chart.
 The band continued to play various festivals, including Pinkpop, Splendour, and Glastonbury.
 On 27 September 2009, the band also played a free concert on a closed-off Regent Street in association with Absolute Radio.